Frequently Asked Questions

 Whilst a £250 Lachenal Tutor Model concertina on eBay may seem better value than a £550 one we have for sale, that price doesn’t factor in the repair costs you would almost certainly be looking at- most likely £300-£400 on top of the purchase price (if it’s even restorable) Every concertina we sell is fully restored and ready to play.

 Yes we do, and have done for 46 years.
 We make sure that the instrument is as well packaged as possible, and we use a trusted courier service.
 Additional costs may need to be taken into consideration- the price of shipping varies based on your location, and there may be various customs duties to factor into price depending on which country you are in.
-We’re yet to know how Brexit will affect things across Europe in terms of selling overseas, but as soon as we know we’ll be able to work with it.
+Brexit has meant that each country in the EU has new customs charges for items we send which can vary widely country to country.
+Some locations offer a discounted rate for antiques, whereas others do not.
+Please do find out the customs rates for your country before purchasing from us so that you avoid a nasty surprise on delivery of the concertina.

 Not as such.
 As our business is based from our home located between Crewe and Stoke-on-Trent, we operate on an appointment-only basis.
 We’re extremely flexible with our appointments and operate 7-days a week, so we’ll usually be able to fit you in at a time that suits you.
 Just contact us via telephone or our contact form and we’ll get you booked in.